Warranty & Service··9 min read

 What Good Warranty Registration Looks Like

 1. Instant activation.
-The warranty should activate at the moment of purchase or unboxing — not at the moment of form completion.
-The customer's obligation should be to provide contact information for service purposes, not to perform an activation step that determines whether they are covered.
+Cover should activate at unboxing, not at form submission.
+The customer's role is to provide contact details for service purposes — not to perform an activation step that determines whether they are covered at all.
+This approach is detailed in our guide to product registration conversion optimization, which shows how to design flows that convert at 50%+ rates.

 The Samsung Opportunity (That Samsung Is Missing)